OpenTSDB/tcollector/uagent/README.md

    Remember to copy the ssl cert of the web server to your GNUPG home directory (which should be "install_root"/.gnupg.
 See step 3.) and name it "server-certs.pem";
-2. Update "uagent.conf" and make suer "server_base" points to your web server (e.g. https://localhost)
+2. Update "uagent.conf" and make sure "server_base" points to your web server (e.g. https://localhost)
 3. Update "uagent.conf" and make sure "install_root" points to the folder where everything (cloudwiz-agent, update-agent, etc.) is installed;